ComputeCanada/hss23/content/digital.md

 **Duration**: 120 minutes

 **Description**: Learn about the national digital infrastructure that is free to access through the Compute Canada Federation (CCF) for academic researchers in Canada!
 This workshop will begin with a short overview of the CCF's digital resources and user supports, including the expanding Humanities and Social Science specific supports.
-It will continue with a discussion with participants about current applications and usage cases for their research areas and explore potential projects.
-This part of the session will include live demos of applicable technologies, and a Database code-along!
+It will continue with a discussion with participants about current applications and use cases for their research areas and explore potential projects.
+This part of the session will include live demos of applicable technologies, and a database code-along!

 **Biography**